xjerm/BBBot/README.md

-# RTX 3070 Best Buy Bot
+# BBBot

+Forked from nickconnors' original master

 ## Features
 - Refreshes link until "Add to Cart" button is available
 - Automate entire checkout process

 ## Prerequisites
-- Sign up for a Best Buy account
+- Sign up for a BB account
 - Add all billing/shipping info to your account (must only have one card on the account)

 ## Dependencies